Skip to main content

 5. Track ownership and progress in Kanban.

-6. Drop into Agent ACP, Runs, or Advanced only when you need execution details or debugging.
+6. Drop into Agent ACP, Execution Runs, or Advanced only when you need execution details or debugging.

 • No @mention: message is team-wide and the leader should respond first.

-• @member_id: message is still visible in the shared thread, but it prioritizes the mentioned member or members.
+• @member_id: message is still visible in the shared channel, but it prioritizes the mentioned member or members.

 • Workers can contribute direct implementation progress or scoped answers, but planning and final synthesis still converge through the leader.